carlnewton/carlnewton.github.io/content/posts/location-based-social-network/index.md

 ---
-title: "A Decentralised Social Platform Rooted in Place"
+title: "Could We Build a Decentralised Social Platform Rooted in Place?"
-date: 2024-04-08
+date: 2024-04-11
 description: "Exploring the idea of a decentralised social platform based on location."
 tags: ["fediverse", "ideas"]
-showTableOfContents: true
 ---

 Over the past year or so I’ve been playing with the idea of a decentralised social platform based on your location.
 By putting physical location at the centre of the experience, such a platform could be used to bring communities together and provide a source of local information when travelling.